Hackdotslash/T19-navi/README.md

 # 19-navi
 Official Repository for DotSlash 4.0 Submission of Team 19: navi

-# spectre
+# proctor

-spectre is online exam proctoring system where The exponential rise in digitalization has made online exams a key aspect, which can be very susceptible to impersonation and cheating.
+proctor is online exam proctoring system where The exponential rise in digitalization has made online exams a key aspect, which can be very susceptible to impersonation and cheating.

 In the absence of a physical supervisor, students can resort to unfair means.